 If a relative or friend admires something of yours and you can part with it—give it to them!
 You already know they will like it, so pass it along now while you have years ahead to enjoy the recipient enjoying said item.
 You’ll reduce clutter in your house at the same time.

-CAUTION: This is tricky, so do not violate this important rule of heirloom transfer: Your intended recipient MUST have indicated a strong desire for said item in the past.
+CAUTION: This is tricky, so do not violate this important rule of heirloom transfer: Your intended recipient MUST have indicated a strong desire for said item at some time in the past.